cobobc/milestone_project_fob/README.md

 I'd like to thank my mentor Spencer Baribell for his guidance, efficiency and positivity throughout my project.
 Thanks to fellow students @Kay Ellis and @Kevin O'Carroll for helping me through positional issues with the FOB logo on the homepage on Slack.
-Thanks to my brother Mr. FOB (Fionn O'Brien) for providing content, setting out the goal of the website, and discussing the design of the site.
+Thanks to my brother, Mr. FOB (Fionn O'Brien), for providing content, setting out the goal of the website, and discussing the design of the site.